High-impact, focused therapy that breaks lifelong patterns and helps you build a more secure and confident sense of yourself

 My work is grounded in psychodynamic psychotherapy and Intensive Short-Term Dynamic Psychotherapy (ISTDP) — approaches that explore how unconscious emotional patterns shape the way you relate to yourself, other people and your own needs.
 Rather than working only at the level of insight, we focus directly on the emotional and relational processes that keep longstanding patterns in place.

 Many of the difficulties people struggle with — chronic self-doubt, people-pleasing, perfectionism, over-adapting or losing touch with yourself in relationships — develop as ways of managing anxiety, maintaining connection or protecting against painful feelings.
-While these patterns may once have been necessary, over time they can become restrictive, leaving you disconnected from your own needs, judgement and sense of self.
+While these patterns may once have been necessary, over time they can become restrictive, leaving you disconnected from yourself, your feelings and what you want.

 In our work, we bring these patterns into focus experientially and in real time.
-Together, we work directly with the emotional conflicts, anxieties and defensive patterns underlying them — helping you move beyond intellectual understanding alone and create deeper, more lasting change.
+Together, we work directly with the defensive patterns, anxieties and emotional conflicts underlying them — helping you move beyond intellectual understanding alone and create deeper, more lasting change.

-I also recognise that therapy is not only about symptom relief, but about developing a fuller, more authentic relationship with yourself and your life.
+Often, therapy is not only about symptom relief, but also about living with greater freedom, vitality and connection to yourself.

 Although the work is active and emotionally focused, it is always carefully paced and attuned to your capacity.
 I help you regulate anxiety throughout the process so the work remains grounded, effective and emotionally manageable.